loganpaulmatheny/overlook/README.md

 - Make network requests to retrieve data

 ## Wins

-- Working collaboratively to finish the project ahead of time and with minor additional functionality added.
-- Having open communication that was reciproacted and taken into consideration
-- Prompt communication, always responding to messages in a timely manner
+- Completing the project in a timely fashion with full functionality!
-- Being able to work together in a way that was productive and managable
-- Being able to work solo and handle all merge conflicts when encountered together
-- Implementing a new design for when the recipe page is printed
+- Implementing new tools and features, like an NPM package to parse dates, disable buttons appropriately, and creating better ways to display areas within the application.

 ## Challenges
 - Working with date object.
-Some of the data such as the POST requests, required that
+Some of the data such as the POST requests, required that submissions be in a particular format of a string rather than dates.
+- Writing concise DRY code continues to be challenging at times.